yee379/multus-deploy/README.md

 ## Issues

-1. when installing the cilium CNI, the coredns pods go crazy and keep on restarting due to a SIGTERM. why?!?
+1. when installing the cilium CNI, the coredns pods go crazy and keep on restarting due to a SIGTERM. why?!? this could be the default 10.0.0.0/8 ip range of cilium? or perhaps a conflict in the vxlan with calico?
 2. i can't actually ping between pods on their cilium interfaces. there doesn't appear to be a route in ip route on the pod. what is the gateway address for cilium?